viamrobotics/docs/docs/internals/local-configuration-file.md

 The `viam-server` binary uses a JSON-formatted configuration file to define all resources (hardware [components](/components/) and software [services](/services/)) it has access to, as well as any relevant parameters for those resources.

-When you [install `viam-server`](/get-started/installation/) from [the Viam app](https://app.viam.com), you configure your robot directly in the app, and the app will automatically sync your configuration to your robot.
+When you [install `viam-server`](/get-started/installation/) from [the Viam app](https://app.viam.com), you configure your robot directly in the app, and the app will automatically sync your configuration to your machine.

 However, if your robot will never connect to the internet, you will need to create your own local configuration file, using one of these options: